More Sustainable Seafood from U.S. Waters

 Open ocean aquaculture is one of the most environmentally sustainable ways to produce protein and is used widely around the world to complement wild harvest, yet it remains an untapped industry here in the U.S.

-Due to the lack of a pathway for the farming of seafood in federal waters, the U.S. ranks only 18th in aquaculture production globally and imports up to 85% of its seafood – half of which is estimated to come from fish farms in other countries.
+Due to the lack of a pathway for farming seafood in federal waters, the U.S. ranks only 18th in aquaculture production globally and imports up to 85% of our seafood – half of which is estimated to come from fish farms in other countries.

 There is growing bipartisan consensus in Congress—as well as among seafood industry leaders, environmental groups, chefs, and academics—on legislation to expand U.S. aquaculture.